 Vernon Sewell is a B-movie film writer / director of the 1950’s who seemed to have an obsession with making films in Shoreham, that included the harbour, boats and often his own boat. (the S.Y.
 Gilert, 122 tons which was berthed at Southwick’s Lady Bee starred as the Ghost Ship).

-His films to look out for that were filmed in Shoreham are listed below.
+Films to look out for that were filmed in Shoreham are listed below.
 Many are directed by Vernon and/or produced at Brighton Studios:

 Dangerous Voyage (1954)

 Lady Bee Marina and Tarmount Lane Police station feature in Dangerous Voyage ( and also Ghost Ship and Rogues Yarn).
 I have a suspicion one of the boats is Vernon’s as it looks suspiciously like Gelert again.
 The characters even refer to the ship as Gelert.

 Here’s a curious still from Dangerous Voyage – recognise the spy’s secret map? (featuring a building beyond the lock built on a spit, with 2 chimneys – even though at the time of filming there was only one chimney (the East chimney) and you can see the power station is part built) .The story was b-movie bunkum about radiation, a bomb and missing stowaways from a salvaged ship in the channel.
 The poster over eggs the excitement a bit, as you can see from the screen shots.

-The Battle for the V1 has been well documented before but a curio in another photograph is worth noting.
+The Battle of the V1 has been well documented before but a curio in another photograph is worth noting.
 Nelson picks up the story:

 We puzzled a lot about this photo (top – donated by Jean Tyler).
 How could a WW2 gun appear with the 1950’s eastern harbour arm in the background?
 Spinalman found the answer with two stills from the 1958 film ‘Battle of the V1.’
 The gun was one of the props for a scene filmed on the fort – an 88mm German anti aircraft gun!
 Real?
 No, apparently not.
 Ex Southwick resident Pat Bareham tells us her husband John who worked at Shoreham’s Linscer & Barnes at the time was hired to cover the wooden dummy gun in zinc to make it look more realistic – sandbags were in fact filled with sawdust from Pullins – and John was even roped in as an extra!